Evan Rutter '06

 Communications and Events Coordinator

 Born and raised in Grand Rapids, Michigan, Laura received her bachelor’s degree in Spanish and English Writing from Illinois College, a liberal arts college in Jacksonville, Illinois.
 After working for two years at her alma mater, Laura decided to trade in her mittens and parka for sunglasses and flip flops and put her Midwestern self on a plane bound for California, joining CMC’s Office of Alumni and Parent Relations in early 2012.
 As the communications and events coordinator, Laura’s primary duties include creating and managing the content for office communications and invitations, editing the Class Notes for CMC Magazine, and providing support to the Parent Network and the alumni Class Liaisons.
-Outside of work, Laura loves to bake, considers herself quite crafty, is an avid pop culture junkie, and enjoys watching movies with her husband, Rich, whom she married in June 2015.
+Outside of work, Laura loves to bake, considers herself quite crafty, is an avid pop culture junkie, enjoys watching movies with her husband, Rich, and adores spending time with her dog, Bartlett